Full name Adam Lyth

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 It was when Lyth and Lees put on 375 for the second wicket against Northants at Wantage Road that Gale became so animated.
-It was the fourth highest partnership in Yorkshire's first-class history, behind the revered 555 of Holmes and Sutcliffe against Essex at Leyton in 1932, 554 put on by Brown and Tunnicliffe against Derbyshire at Chesterfield in 1898, and 378 also by Brown and Tunnicliffe against Sussex at Bramall Lane the previous year.
+There had only been three higher partnerships in Yorkshire's first-class history, with the revered 555 shared by Holmes and Sutcliffe against Essex at Leyton in 1932 leading the way.

 The winter's break and a new regime at Yorkshire, under Gale, clearly invigorated Lyth but the challenge of maintaining the standards he set in 2010 proved a difficult one.
-After his 1,509 first-class runs in 2010 he lost his place the following season.
+After scoring 1509 first-class runs, he lost his place the following season.

-He continued to find runs hard to come by in 2012, at least initially, advancing the belief that for all his exhilarating strokeplay, he suffered too many soft dismissals.
-But then, almost out of the blue, at Leicester in July, he not only completed his first first-class century for more than two years but turned it into his first double hundred, ending on 248 not out.
+Runs continued to be hard to come by in 2012, at least initially.
+But then, almost out of the blue, at Leicester in July, he not only completed his first first-class century for more than two years but turned it into his first double-hundred, ending on 248 not out.
 It was the highest score by any Yorkshire batsman to carry his bat through an innings in the county's history.
-He was the only Yorkshire player to be picked for all 16 Championship matches in 2013, but for another season he continued to thrill and frustrate in equal measure before blossoming during Yorkshire's triumphant Championship campaign a year later.

 That T20 form was even more spectacular in 2017, full of off-side carves, and highlighted by his 161 off 73 balls against Northants at Headingley, which was the highest individual score at the time in English T20 and the third highest T20 score in the world.
-Yorkshire's total of 260-4 was just three short of equalling the world record score.
+The following summer he pillaged a List A best 144 against Lancashire at Old Trafford - part of a record Yorkshire stand of 235 for the second wicket, alongside David Willey - and he remained a consistently classy performer at county level even if his England days had passed.

 NBC Denis Compton Award 2010